 Donations to thrift stores and consignment shops are always the first step for shoes that might have minor imperfections.
 If someone else could get use out of those shoes, donating them is always the next best ecological step.

 Damaged shoes can still be donated to Goodwill and other recycling collection facilities that can sell the items for scrap, and the materials will be used elsewhere.

-There are plenty of private and non-profit shoe donation programs, as well, that can repurpose shoes around the world, such as Soles4Souls, Donate Your Old Shoes, MORE Foundation, Nike Reuse-A-Shoe, One World Running, and The Shoe Bank.
+There are several private and non-profit shoe donation programs that can repurpose shoes around the world, such as Soles4Souls, MORE Foundation, and One World Running.

 Looking to recycle shoes in your area?
 Search our recycling directory for options in your area!